edx/docs.edx.org/README.md

 ## Overview
-This is the Github-hosted and tied to the master branch that is behind http://docs.edx.org.
+This is the Github Pages-hosted repo behind http://docs.edx.org.

 ## Search